Pay It Forward (novel)

 Pay It Forward is a novel by Catherine Ryan Hyde, released in 1999 which was adapted into the motion picture Pay It Forward which released theatrically and to DVD in 2000–2001.
-A second young adult version of the novel was released in 2014.
+A Young Reader's Edition adapted specifically for middle school students was released in 2014.
+The novel has been translated into twenty languages for publication in more than thirty countries and was chosen among the Best Books for Young Adults in 2001 by the American Library Association.

 Plot summary

-When twelve-year-old Trevor McKinney begins seventh grade in Atascadero, California, his social studies teacher, Reuben St Clair, gives the class an assignment to devise and put into action a plan that will change the world for the better.
+When the one and only twelve-year-old Trevor McKinney begins seventh grade in Atascadero, California, his social studies teacher, Reuben St Clair, gives the class an assignment to devise and put into action a plan that will change the world for the better.
 Trevor's plan is a charitable program based on the networking of good deeds.
 He calls his plan "Pay It Forward", which means the recipient of a favor does a favor for three others.
 However, it needs to be a major favor that the receiver cannot complete themselves.
 Trevor first begins by helping Jerry, a jobless man who was unable to find a home.
 However, he seemingly forgets to complete three favors and ends up in prison.
 Next, Trevor directly helps his social studies teacher, Mr. Reuben St. Clair.
 Finally, he helps Mrs. Greenberg, who eventually dies.
 But without Trevor's knowledge, Mrs. Greenberg had helped three friends by giving them $8,333 in her will.
 One of them, Matt, meets an injured gangster in an alleyway, named Sidney G. Matt told him about Pay It Forward but told him not to do it.
 After helping the man, it turns out that gangster helped another man, who also spared the life of his lifetime rival as his favor.
-Trevor dies by getting stabbed.
+Trevor dies after being stabbed by a skinhead whose companions were assaulting two gay men, Gordie and Sandy.